Online Master of Science in Cybersecurity - Curriculum

 Practicum Course

 The degree program culminates with a five-credit-hour practicum that enables you to apply previously learned concepts and classroom teachings to a project of significant interest to you.
-Like students in our Master of Cybersecurity program on campus, you will complete the experience with an opportunity to work in a commercial, industrial, academic, or government setting and help their organization solve security issues.
+Through the Practicum course, you have the opportunity to apply concepts and classroom teaching to a real-world cybersecurity problem you choose.

 Visual Snapshot